Common Career Paths

 Registered nurses (RNs) constitute the largest health care occupation in the United States, with 2.6 million jobs.
 Registered nurses will have the opportunity to work in a variety of clinical and non-clinical settings including hospitals, ambulatory care clinics, nursing homes, community settings and academic institutions.
-The Oregon Employment Department estimates that registered nurse employment will grow by 22 percent between 2008 and 2018, with a projected 6,771 new job openings for registered nurses over this period.
+The Bureau of Labor Statistics estimates that registered nurse employment will grow by 19 percent between 2012 and 2022, faster than the average for all occupations.

 - Surgical Unit, Seattle Children’s Hospital